snendev/snen.dev/entries/snen-dot-dev.md

 Many modern browsers also support JSX nowadays when scripts use the correct [pragmas](https://johno.com/jsx-pragma)

+### React's APIs are fantastic

+JSX is already one example of this, but there is another example I want to touch on.
+When [hooks](https://reactjs.org/docs/hooks-intro.html) were released, the React community was abuzz with talk and criticism.
+My favorite example of the type of convenience I want to highlight came from Twitter during that time, but what I'd like to clarify is that React APIs enable these sorts of improvements _all over the place_ in front-end code.
+The tweet:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">ok so - I took dan&#39;s classes/hooks code from react conf, blacked out the &#39;unnecessary&#39; bits, then colour coded bits by &#39;concern&#39;. so much nicer. the effect is amplified in more complex components, where concerns are split and mixed across lifecycle methods. <a href="https://t.co/nPUzQcisFt">pic.twitter.com/nPUzQcisFt</a></p>&mdash; sunil pai, inc. (@threepointone) <a href="https://twitter.com/threepointone/status/1056594421079261185?ref_src=twsrc%5Etfw">October 28, 2018</a></blockquote>

+When programming for a user interface, classes like those on the left are very common.
+Interfaces have subscriptions to manage, controls to listen for -- they respond to input and perform resulting actions.
+Hooks make it easier to isolate the logic of each _behavior_, where a behavior might consist of some combination of inputs and outputs involving state, effects, and callback calls.

+Hooks solve a few particularly nice use cases, but in my experience, these are only examples of how powerful these APIs are.

 ### React 18 and Concurrent Rendering

 React 18 is coming out with several new features, but these features mostly center around a few architectural themes.
 These are primarily in pursuit of _concurrent rendering_ and _selective hydration_.
 This becomes relevant when considering two of the following previously- incompatible features: